JuliaManifolds/ManifoldsBase.jl/docs/src/design.md

 Note that all other parameters of a function should be as unspecific as possible on this layer.

-With respect to the [dispatch on one argument at a time](https://docs.julialang.org/en/v1/manual/methods/#Dispatch-on-one-argument-at-a-time) paradigm, this layer dispatches the _manifold first_, but here we stay oon an abstract type level.
+With respect to the [dispatch on one argument at a time](https://docs.julialang.org/en/v1/manual/methods/#Dispatch-on-one-argument-at-a-time) paradigm, this layer dispatches the _manifold first_, but here we stay on an abstract type level.

 This layer ends usually in calling the same functions like `retract` but prefixed with a `_` to enter Layer II.